 William G. Kolodner, P.A. has represented injury victims in Baltimore for more than 40 years.
 Contact our law office today to schedule a free consultation to explore your legal options.

-How Our Baltimore Personal Injury Lawyer Can Help with a Metro Accident Case in Baltimore
+How Our Personal Injury Lawyers Can Help with a Metro Accident Case in Baltimore

 Tens of thousands of residents rely on the Baltimore Metro Subway for safe and efficient transportation around the city.
 What happens when you are left seriously injured in an accident caused by poor maintenance, unsafe practices, or negligent operators?